secretlycarl/onboarderr/README.md

 The rest of the config is handled on first startup.

-Create and activate a venv, (I use conda).
-Then:
+Create and activate a venv (I use conda), Then:

 	pip install -r requirements.txt